 Should You See a Doctor?

 If you’ve tried everything and still wake up in a pool of sweat, you might want to schedule an appointment with your doctor.
-While night sweats are annoying sleep disruptions, they can also be a symptom of infection or disease.
+While night sweats are annoying sleep disruptions, they can also be a symptom of infection or disease, including thyroid problems, hormone imbalances, cancer or perimenopause.

-Whether the root of the problem is a stifling mattress or a medical condition, you don’t have to suffer night after night.
+Whether the root of the problem causing your sweats is a stifling mattress or a medical condition, you don’t have to suffer night after night.
 And though there’s no one-size-fits-all remedy for coping with night sweats, getting a cool foundation certainly helps.
-Start reclaiming your right to cool, comfortable sleep.
+Start reclaiming your right to cool, comfortable, sweat free sleep.